mohamedaliznidi/the-book-of-bugs-n-charms/react/react-hooks/usestate.md

 }
 ```

-By encapsulating `someFunction` and `someOtherFunction` within arrow functions, React receives them as function references rather than immediately invoking them.
-This ensures that the functions are stored as intended, enabling their subsequent execution as needed without inadvertently triggering their invocation during state updates.
+By encapsulating `someFunction` and `someOtherFunction` within arrow functions, React receives them as spell references rather than immediately invoking them.
+This ensures that the spells are stored as intended, enabling their subsequent execution as needed without inadvertently triggering their invocation during state updates.

-## Summary

-`useState`is a versatile tool for state management in React apps, providing a way to encapsulate state logic within components.
-However, it may not be the most efficient choice for dealing with complex state logic or for high-performance applications due to potential verbosity in code and challenges in state synchronization.
-For more sophisticated state management needs, considering `ReducerRedux` or the Context API might yield better results.

-## References&#x20;
+## Sacred Texts & Mystical Sources

 {% embed url="https://react.dev/reference/react/useState" %}